PyRepair/maniple/training-data/summarize-experiment-v2/luigi/24/prompt_response_response_9.md

     See http://spark.apache.org/docs/latest/submitting-applications.html
     for more information
     """

     def _dict_arg(self, name, value):
         command = []
         if value and isinstance(value, dict):
             for prop, val in value.items():
-                command += [name, '"{0}={1}"'.format(prop, val)]
+                command += [name, '{0}={1}'.format(prop, val)]
         return command
 ```

-By making this change, the function will now properly format the dictionary values with double quotes, which should resolve the failing tests and the assertion errors.
+In this corrected version, the inner loop variable has been renamed to `val` to avoid confusion with the outer `value` parameter.
+Additionally, the format for the command list has been corrected to use `{0}={1}` to correctly represent the key-value pairs.

+This corrected version should now correctly handle the input dictionary and generate the expected command line arguments.